AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

  </tbody>
 </table>

-To understand the overall number of unique opens, we need to sum up the row counts of Unique Opens which gives us the value 3.
+To understand the overall number of unique opens, we need to sum up the row counts of **Unique Opens** which gives us the value 3.
 But since the email was targeted to only 2 profiles, the Open rate should show 150%.

-To not obtain percentage higher than 100,the definition of Unique Opens is maintained to be the number of unique broadlogs that were opened.
-In this case even if P1 opened the email on Day 1 and Day 2, his unique opens will still be just 1.
+To not obtain percentage higher than 100, the definition of **Unique Opens** is maintained to be the number of unique broadlogs that were opened.
+In this case even if P1 opened the email on Day 1 and Day 2, his unique opens will still be 1.

-This will result in the following table now:
+This will result in the following table:

 <table>
  <thead>